fmthoker/SEVERE-BENCHMARK/README.md

 ### Citation

-If you use our work, kindly consider citing our paper:
+If you use our work or code, kindly consider citing our paper:
 ```
 @InProceedings{Thoker:2022:SEVERE:ECCV,
     author    = {Thoker, Fida and Doughty, Hazel and Bagad, Piyush and Snoek, Cees},